Preparing for Inpatient or "Overnight" Surgery

 - Severe pain in or around the incision

-It is most likely that you will be given a follow-up appointment with your healthcare provider so that he/she can check to see if you are healing well.
-It is important to keep this appointment even if you feel terrific!
-Your healthcare provider will want to make sure you're okay and healing well.
+You'lll be given a follow-up appointment with your doctor provider so that he/she can check to see if you're healing well.
+It's important to keep this appointment even if you feel terrific!
+Your doctor provider will want to make sure you're okay and healing well.

-What can (or should) I bring to the hospital with me?
+What can (or should) I bring to the hospital?